 1. Open a Chime Account for free

-With only a computer and an internet connection, you can open your own Chime Spending Account.
+With only a computer and an internet connection, you can open your own Chime Checking Account.
 It’s very easy.
 There’s no need to leave your house and fill out a paperwork.
 Your personal information is protected so it’s also safe.
 You don’t even need to pay an opening deposit fee!

 2. Download the Chime Account app